Non-Hermitian curved space via inverted wave equation: Introduction

 \section{Introduction}

-To control waves in both amplitude and phase from first principle, one inversely designs inhomogeneous metamaterials accessible to state-of-the-art, which saves the heavy computation price forwardly performed.
-So we directly solve material profiles by predefining waves, and this methodology inherits transformation optics (TO)~\cite{Pendry2006Controlling, Ulf2010Geometry} to offer a new strategy of molding electromagnetic waves using isotropic materials~\cite{Philbin2014Making, Vial2016class, Philbin2016All-freq, Y2017Direct, King2018scattering-free, YuS2018Bohmian, Makris2020Scattering-free, Kresic2021Confinement, Biswas2024Reflectionless}.
-However, this direct method to invert the wave equation mainly replies on the hard-core techniques of solving partial differential equations (PDE) from separation of amplitude and phase~\cite{Vial2016class, Y2017Direct}.
-Moreover, the solved material parameters were presumed passive without source or sink, which are violated in the non-Hermitian (NH) reality~\cite{El2018NH_phys, Horsley2015Spatial, Steinfurth2022ph_constant-int} with both loss and gain to reshape the waves otherwise.
-We are then tempted to encode the non-Hermiticity into the inverse design for wave optics.
+To precisely control waves in both amplitude and phase, one inversely designs inhomogeneous metamaterials based on the known information about wave forms, which saves the heavy computation price forwardly performed along with trial-and-error.
+Influenced by transformation optics (TO)~\cite{Pendry2006Controlling, Ulf2010Geometry}, we directly solve material profiles by predefining waves without mapping from virtual space, which offered a new strategy of molding electromagnetic waves using isotropic materials~\cite{Philbin2014Making, Vial2016class, Philbin2016All-freq, Y2017Direct, King2018scattering-free, YuS2018Bohmian, Makris2020Scattering-free, Kresic2021Confinement, Biswas2024Reflectionless}.
+This inverse-design theory not only bypasses the requirement for mother design for mapping, but also provides further manipulation on phase controlling~\cite{Y2017Direct, King2018scattering-free}, which were usually not aimed for by other methodologies.
+However, this direct method to invert the wave equation relies on the hard-core techniques of solving partial differential equations (PDE) from separation of amplitude and phase~\cite{Vial2016class, Y2017Direct}.
+Moreover, the solved material parameters were taken passive without source or sink for granted, which are violated in the non-Hermitian (NH) scenarios~\cite{El2018NH_phys, Horsley2015Spatial, Steinfurth2022ph_constant-int} with both loss and gain to reshape the waves otherwise.
+We are then motivated to encode the non-Hermiticity into the inverse design method for manipulate the wave flow asymmetrically, for example a wave isolator which switches on only in one certain direction and off otherwise as an essential piece for optical switch devices.